spinnaker/spinnaker.github.io/setup/install/index.md

 use in production.
 If you just want to evaluate Spinnaker without much work, one of the options in [Quickstart](/setup/quickstart/) might be a better choice.

+> *Note*: A new configuration tool—Kleat—is under development.
+[Learn more here](https://github.com/spinnaker/kleat).

 ## What you'll need

 * A machine on which to install Halyard